DiGS-Corpora/MICLE-VEC/README.md

 **ENGLISH VERSION**

-*This is the GitHub repository of the venetian part (xml:lang="vec") of the MICLE <https://www.unicaen.fr/projet_de_recherche/micle/> corpus.
-The full repository can be found on the UniCaen GitLab <https://git.unicaen.fr/mathieu.goux/micle-public>*
+*This is the GitHub repository of the venetian part (xml:lang="vec") of the [MICLE corpus](https://www.unicaen.fr/projet_de_recherche/micle/).
+The full repository can be found on the [UniCaen GitLab](https://git.unicaen.fr/mathieu.goux/micle-public)*

 *Introduction*

-- Most of the texts in the corpus are distributed under the CC BY-NC-SA 4.0 (Attribution / NonCommercial / ShareAlike / 4.0 Internal) license <https://creativecommons.org/licenses/by-nc-sa/4.0/>.
+- Most of the texts in the corpus are distributed under the [CC BY-NC-SA 4.0 (Attribution / NonCommercial / ShareAlike / 4.0 Internal) license](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 Some texts, however, are still protected by copyright and cannot be shared freely in this directory.
-When the MICLE project does not have permission to share the texts, we will only communicate them with their metadata, without the words, in order to allow research, or in limited context, on the TXM-CRISCO portal <https://txm-crisco.huma-num.fr/txm/>, according to art.
+When the MICLE project does not have permission to share the texts, we will only communicate them with their metadata, without the words, in order to allow research, or in limited context, on the [TXM-CRISCO portal](https://txm-crisco.huma-num.fr/txm/), according to art.
 L122-5CPI of the French legislation, on which the hosting of the project depends.

 *Venetian annotation*